-Another year has come and gone and we are, once again, facing the difficult task of choosing the best of this past year.
-Fortunately, 2017 has been, overall, a pretty good year for costume design, which makes our job easier.
+Another year has come and gone and I am, once again, facing the difficult task of choosing the best of this past year.
+Fortunately, 2017 has been, overall, a pretty good year for costume design, which makes my job easier.

-A brief reminder needed: here we will not be looking at the quality of the movies themselves but at the quality of their costume design.
+A brief reminder needed: here I will not be looking at the quality of the movies themselves but at the quality of their costume design.

 Also, the list order is rather random.
 All of the designs mentioned below stand on their own and I don't think they can really be properly listed.

-And so, with that out of the way, we begin.
+And so, with that out of the way, I begin.